Proposals

 It will be one of the first projects to be delivered as part of our City Centre Transformation - an ambitious 10-year strategy and delivery plan that seeks to provide a people-focused city centre, which is a desirable place to live, work and visit.

 Edinburgh’s City Mobility Plan is central to creating this cleaner, better connected and net zero carbon future.
 Key to this is a review of the current bus network by 2025 and a largely car-free city centre by 2030.
-In line with this, the George Street design proposal prioritises walking and wheeling, then cycling, then public transport and shared transport including taxis.
-Vehicle access will be significantly reduced.
+In line with this, the George Street and First New Town design proposal prioritises walking and wheeling, then cycling, then public transport and shared transport including taxis.
+General vehicle access will be significantly reduced.

 Key design features